 What is a Duvet Cover?

-Now coming to our topic of focus.
-A regular cover as you understand is a case to protect your main item.
-Duvet is to duvet cover as pillow is to pillowcase.
+Now, coming to our topic of focus.
+As you understand, a regular cover is a case to protect your main item.
+The duvet is to duvet cover as the pillow is to pillowcase.
 It is a protective layer that we slip over a duvet with a chain closure or sometimes even a button.
-Spending on a comforter or a duvet, per say, can be pricey and very hectic to wash, hence, you need to care for them accordingly.
-A duvet cover shields your duvet from all kinds of damages and unlike a duvet it is pretty easy to clean.

 What is a Duvet Insert?